Truck convoy leaves D.C. area after weeks of traffic-snarling protests

 The protest failed to accomplish any of its stated demands and recently saw dwindling numbers, fractures among supporters, pushback from local residents and activists and road blockages from D.C. police.

-Organizers instructed the group to pack up from the Hagerstown Speedway — where they have been based since arriving from Southern California on March 4 — before heading across the country to an April 10 anti-vaccine mandate rally in Los Angeles.

-“What do you all think about heading to California?” co-organizer Mike Landis told the crowd on Sunday.
+“What do you all think about heading to California?” co-organizer Mike Landis told the crowd at the Hagerstown Speedway on Sunday.
 “We’re not done here.
 But we’ll go to California and raise awareness on this along the way and hopefully gain more people like we did on our way here — and then once we stop this, we will come back to finish this job.”
 He did not elaborate on what finishing the protest meant.

-Although the People’s Convoy is departing from Hagerstown, researchers cautioned that adherents may remain in the region while others will return home to their local communities, armed with more misinformation.
-Landis has said the group intends to target certain proposed bills in California, and Brian Brase, the convoy’s de facto leader from northwest Ohio, has mused about running for a school board.
+Although about 100 vehicles with the People’s Convoy departed from the speedway, a racetrack about 80 miles northwest of D.C. where they have been based since arriving from Southern California on March 4, researchers cautioned that adherents may remain in the region while others will return home to their local communities, armed with more misinformation.

+Landis said the group hopes to inspire more people to join their protest of certain proposed bills in California, and Brian Brase, the convoy’s de facto leader from northwest Ohio, has mused about running for a school board.

 “The convoy is everywhere,” Sara Aniano, a Monmouth University graduate student who studies the social media rhetoric of far-right conspiracy theories, said about the anti-vaccine mandate movement.
 “Those people are everywhere and they will run for office, and they will vote and they will try to be in charge of running elections and ballot counting and poll watching.”